 - Be Part of Athletic Excellence and Renowned Fine Arts Programs

 - PSJA is leading the way in Early College Education with about 3,500 high school students enrolled in college courses each semester.
-All PSJA ISD high schools are designated as Early College High Schools.

 - PSJA ISD has decreased its dropout rate dramatically, increasing the district’s four-year graduation rate and high school completion rate.
 The district has a dropout rate that is well below the state and regional average and an on-time graduation rate above the state average.

 - All-day Pre-K for all students, serving close to 4,000 3 & 4-year-olds in district and through partnerships:

 - Head Start partnership with ½ day PSJA certified teacher